cschmittiey/blog/content/blog/2019-06-07-moving-lots-of-research-data-from-google-drive-to-a-team-drive.md

 ---
-title: Moving lots of research data from Google Drive to a Team Drive
+title: 'Moving lots of research data from Google Drive to a Team Drive: Part One'
 date: 2019-06-07T22:22:40.536Z
-published: false
+published: true
 ---
 One of the places where I spend a great deal of my time is with the [USU Get Away Special](https://getawayspecial.usu.edu) team, and we recently ran into a problem: